mattbrailsford/umbraco-fluidity/docs/_pages/02-api-03-folders.md

 permalink: /api/folders/index.html
 ---

-A folder appears in a tree and is used to help organise the tree structure by grouping collections together.
-Folders can be added to a tree instance or any other folder instance allowing you to create a hierarchical structure of limitless depth.
+A folder appears in a tree and is used to help organise the tree structure by grouping things together.
+Folders can be added to a tree instance or any other folder instance allowing you to create a hierarchical structure of limitless depth and can contain either other folders or [collections]({{ site.baseurl }}/api/collections/).

 ### Defining a folder